-Blepharoplasty in Baton Rouge or eyelid surgery is a common cosmetic procedure for getting rid of droopy eyelids.
+Blepharoplasty or eyelid surgery in Baton Rouge is a common cosmetic procedure for addressing droopy eyelids.
 Here are some things you must do when preparing for this type of surgery.

 A routine eye examination is a must if you are scheduled for upper eyelid surgery.
-The doctor will check whether you have signs of any eye disorder or condition before the procedure can commence.
-Some of the common eye conditions your physician will be looking out for include glaucoma, cataracts, diabetic eye disease, dry eye and low vision.
+The doctor will check whether you have signs of an eye disorder or condition before the procedure can commence.
+Some of the common eye conditions the physician will be looking out for include glaucoma, cataracts, diabetic eye disease, dry eye and low vision.

 Stop smoking cigarettes